 The Farrell-Rivers plan for 2017 also seeks to update the distracted driving laws, which have fallen behind the times.
 Washington’s Traffic Safety Commission says the laws were groundbreaking a decade ago, but outdated today.
 The new legislation focuses on the holding of personal electronic devices, but allows “minimal” interaction to turn on some functions such as GPS.
-As written, current Washington state law covers text messaging but “doesn’t preclude you from looking at Facebook or the Internet as you’re driving,” said Darrin Grondel, director of the Traffic Safety Commission.
+As written, current Washington state law bars text messaging but “doesn’t preclude you from looking at Facebook or the Internet as you’re driving,” said Darrin Grondel, director of the Traffic Safety Commission.

 - Drivers are prohibited from holding cell phones and other wireless communications devices to their ears.